 You’ll have access to a state-of-the-art theatre, sound and lighting facilities, which will be used to perform music nights.
 You'll also have access to our Mac suites with Logic X for recording.

-You’ll be assessed regularly through external examination and internal assessment, both practically and theoretically and you’ll achieve:
+You’ll be assessed regularly through internal assessment, both practically and theoretically and you’ll achieve:

 What is expected of me?

 To enrol, you’ll need a minimum of 4 GCSEs Grade D or above to include either Maths/Maths Numeracy or English/Welsh First Language, or an appropriate Level 1 Diploma qualification in the relevant vocational area, to include either GCSE Maths/Maths Numeracy or English/Welsh First Language grade.